almorcrette/gilded-rose-js/README.md

 This is my solution to the Gilded Rose kata in JavaScript with Jest.
 Used to practise doing a tech test during week 10 of Makers Academy, focusing on code quality.

+In this challenge specifically, I practice the following skills:
+- Behaviour driven development;
+- Analysing behaviour of existing production code;
+- Writing a test suite testing program behaviour
+- Using the test suite as a safety net to refactor / rewrite poorly written code
+- Single responsibility principle
+- Testing edge cases
+- DRY code (Do not repeat yourself)

 This kata was originally created by Terry Hughes (http://twitter.com/TerryHughes) and is on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/14/refactor-this-the-gilded-rose-kata/).
 The original kata as for C# and seed codebase for JS and Jest comes from [Emily Bache's library of seeds in different languages](https://github.com/emilybache/GildedRose-Refactoring-Kata).

 ## Client requirements